- Preparation for Interview

 Consult your schedule for additional material you may need to bring to the interview, such as transcripts or writing samples.
 Always take an extra resume to an interview.

 Request transcripts from the Registrar, if official transcripts were requested by the employer, at least one week prior to the interview.
 Employers will accept an unofficial transcript unless otherwise indicated.
-When creating an unofficial transcript, please click here to view an example of the format that you should follow.
+When creating an unofficial transcript, please follow the steps in the CSO Unofficial Transcript Guide.

 You must attend all interviews.
 Missed interviews penalize other students who could have been scheduled in your slot.
 If you miss an interview, you must immediately see the CSO Assistant Dean or one of the Directors.
 No matter what the reason for missing your interview, you will need to write a letter of apology to the interviewer.
-Consequences for missing an interview include forfeiture of your interview schedule or elimination of one of your interview slots.
-If it happens more than once, all further interviews will be canceled and other students will be scheduled into your interview slots.
 The only valid reason for canceling an interview is acceptance of a different job offer.
 The only valid reason for missing an interview is an emergency situation.

 After the initial interview, an employer will directly contact those applicants whom they wish to interview more extensively at the firm's office.
 On occasion, there are even third and fourth interviews.